 EXCELLENCE - We strive for excellence in all of our endeavors as individuals, an institution, and a leader in higher education and research.

 COMMUNITY - We work together for the betterment of our University, the communities we serve, and the world.

-In February 2020, the Office of Global Programs initiated a six-month strategic planning process of five steps.
+In February 2020, Penn State Global initiated a six-month strategic planning process of five steps.
 After a partial interruption due to COVID-19, we resumed the process in May 2020 on a revised timeline:

 - Set vision and mission statements (May 2020)

 - Design objectives and key performance indicators (June 2020)

 - Design action items and metrics (June – July 2020)